Athlete Representative Educational Seminars and Exams

 1:00 pm -5:00 pm (PST)

 NEXT ATHLETE REPRESENTATIVE EXAMS

-The IAAF is responsible for setting all dates associated with the IAAF Athlete Representative Exam; however, they have traditionally provided this exam on the same date (and same location) as the USATF exam.
+The IAAF is responsible for setting all dates associated with the IAAF Athlete Representative Exam.

 Traditionally, we have only provided the USATF Athlete Representative exam annually at the USATF Annual Meeting.